Home – FAQs

 Georgia HB1, also called Haleigh’s Hope Act, was enacted in the 2015-2016 legislative session, enabling Georgia locals to legally consume medical cannabis for certain qualifying conditions.
 Unlike other states, Georgia sets itself apart with the “Low THC Oil Registry Card,” allowing cardholders to possess up to 20 fluid ounces of the medicinal prescription if they have a qualifying condition certified by a physician.

 The Georgia Department of Public Health states that in order to legally possess low-THC cannabis oil, you must be on the national registry.
 There are two forms to be completed and sent in: one is a waiver to be signed by the applicant and the physician, and the other is a medical certification form to be filled out by a doctor.
-The doctor submits the form, and if the state approves, the Georgia DPH will notify the applicant that they can pay for a Low THC Oil Registry Card from a neighboring public health office for $25.
+The doctor submits the form, and if the state approves, the Georgia DPH will notify the applicant that they can pay for a Low THC Oil Registry Card via a link sent via email to the patient in the amount of $30.

 Georgia law only allows the legal possession of up to 20 fluid ounces of low THC cannabis oil (high CBD) for residents who have a registered state card.
 According to the state, “It does not make the sale or possession of all types of marijuana legal in Georgia,” and sale or possession of other types of cannabis other than low THC oil remains a violation of state and federal regulations.
 Additionally, possession and cultivation of an entire plant is not permitted.